cheredia19/ookla-speedtest-global-index-insights/README.md

   yAxis="max_mbps"
 />

-And these States have the slowest mobile speed in their regions:
+And these States had the slowest mobile speed in their regions:

 - Australia and New Zealand: **New Zealand** (78,46 Mbps).
 - Caribbean: **Dominican Republic** (32,99 Mbps).